What Factors Affect LLMs and RLLMs in Financial Question Answering?: Exploration

 \subsection{Exploration of agentic frameworks}

 To further enhance the performance of LLMs, researchers have started to incorporate agentic systems.
-Specifically, by enabling LLMs to assume different roles and engage in continuous communication and cooperation, their performance can be significantly improved~\cite{luo2025large}.
+Specifically, by enabling LLMs to assume different roles and engage in continuous communication and cooperation, their performance can be significantly improved~\citep{luo2025large}.

-We select two agentic frameworks, and aim to explore the impact of LLMs and RLLMs in different agent collaborations: Self-Refine~\cite{madaan2023self} and S$^3$ Agent~\cite{10.1145/3690642}.
+We select two agentic frameworks, and aim to explore the impact of LLMs and RLLMs in different agent collaborations: Self-Refine~\citep{madaan2023self} and S$^3$ Agent~\citep{10.1145/3690642}.
 These agentic frameworks can be defined as: \begin{itemize} \item \textbf{Self-Refine}: Self-Refine provides feedback on the output using the same LLMs, thereby iteratively modifying the response and ultimately optimizing the answer to enhance performance.
-To save cost, we only use one iteration. \item \textbf{S$^3$ Agent}: S$^3$ Agent proposes three agents of different perspectives: superficial expression, semantic information, and sentiment expression, to unlock the power of LLMs. \end{itemize}
+To save cost, we only use one iteration. \item \textbf{S$^3$ Agent}: S$^3$ Agent proposes three agents of different perspectives: superficial expression, semantic information, and sentiment expression, to unlock the power of LLMs.
+We made minor modifications to the S$^3$ Agent for financial question-answering tasks while preserving the three core components intact. \end{itemize}